 - community preschools

-Services participating in the trail may receive some funding from the Australian Government.
+Services participating in the trial may receive some funding from the Australian Government.
 Funding arrangements will be determined by state and territory education departments.

 Questions and answers